stanford-crfm/levanter/docs/Replicating-Alpaca.md

 ## Launching the job

 Now we can launch the job.
-We need just a tiny bit of ceremony to get the Hugging Face token in the environment:
+We need just a tiny bit of ceremony to get the Hugging Face and WANDB API tokens in the environment:
+(If you're using Llama 1, you don't need the `HUGGING_FACE_HUB_TOKEN` line.)

 ```bash
 gcloud compute tpus tpu-vm ssh llama-32 -z us-east1-d --worker=all \